com3dian/Sentiment_Analysis_plugin/plugin/README.md

 If the user decide not to choose the resources file, the plugin will stay silence until the user runs the plugin again.

-You can find the necessary resources in this repository at the following link: #TODO: link.
+You can find the necessary tokenizer resources in this repository at the following link: https://github.com/com3dian/Sentiment_Analysis_plugin/tree/main/Roberta-resources/roberta-tokenizer.
 The tokenizer resources are sourced from https://huggingface.co/roberta-base/tree/main, and the Roberta model is obtained from https://github.com/onnx/models/tree/main/validated/text/machine_comprehension/roberta.

 #### PopupAction